sugijotaro/FirebaseAuthEasier/README.md

 ## Initial Setup
 1. Follow the [Firebase official documentation](https://firebase.google.com/docs/ios/setup) to add GoogleService-Info.plist
 2. Initialize Firebase in your `AppDelegate` or `@main` App
-3. **Enable "Sign in with Apple" and "Sign in with Google" in Firebase Console**
+3. **Enable "Sign in with Apple", "Sign in with Google", and "Anonymous" in Firebase Console**
 4. **Add "Sign in with Apple" capability in Xcode project settings**
 5. For Google authentication, obtain OAuth client ID from Google Cloud Console and configure it in your Firebase project